Inventsable/leylo/README.md

 ### &nbsp;&nbsp;[▲](#--retreiving-data)&nbsp;&nbsp; `.streamPath(path[, callback, changeType, getData?])`

-Returns `Object` which can be programmatically detached.
+Returns `Object` which can be programmatically detached, but still executes `callback` on any document.

 - `path` **[String]** - Any valid path from `collection` to `collection/document`
 - `callback` **[Function]** (_Default: null_) - Function to execute on every change to document.
 If `null`, returns direct `Object` according to `getData` parameter